 Make 2020 your best reading year yet!

 Sign up now to get started.
-We’ll send your Reading Challenge kit immediately, then over the next week you’ll get emails with my best reading tips, fun bookish tools, and the printable journal.
+We’ll send your Reading Challenge kit immediately, then over the next week you’ll get emails with my best reading tips and fun bookish tools.
 After that you’ll get regular reading news and inspiration to help you meet your reading goals.

 What happens next?
 First, check your inbox.
 Then browse the book list archives for reading ideas, and start making your lists.
 Pin the challenge graphic for inspiration; share it with your fellow book lovers on Instagram and Facebook.
 I’ll be using the hashtags #MMDchallenge and #MMDreading.
 (You can find me on twitter @annebogel, on Instagram @annebogel and @whatshouldireadnext, and at Facebook.com/ModernMrsDarcy.)
 But most of all, enjoy the challenge of reading with purpose this year.